mikepal2/snap-cli/README.md

 Any public static method can be declared as a CLI command handler using the `[Command]` attribute, and effectively represent an entry point to the CLI application for that command.
 Any parameter of command handler method automatically becomes a command option.
 See the [usage](#usage) section and examples below for more details.

 ## What about classes?
-There are multiple CLI frameworks that require separate class implementation for each command.
-In my opinion, creating a per-command classes adds unnecessary bloat to the code with little to no benefit.
-To provide additional information such as descriptions and aliases, attributes are anyway required on top of the class declaration.
-Since the goal is to simplify things as much as possible, I decided not to use classes at all in my approach.
-While this approach may not be as flexible as some other solutions, it meets the basic needs of most CLI applications.
+Many CLI frameworks require separate class implementations for each command.
+In my opinion, creating individual classes for each command adds unnecessary bloat to the code with minimal benefit.
+Using attributes is easier to maintain and understand, as they are declared close to the entities they describe, keeping all related information in one place.
+Additionally, attributes allow for extra details, such as descriptions and aliases.
+Since the goal is to simplify the implementation as much as possible, I decided not to use classes at all in my approach.
+While this method may not be as flexible as some other solutions, it effectively meets the needs of most CLI applications.

 ## Command line syntax
 Since this project is based on the [System.CommandLine](https://learn.microsoft.com/en-us/dotnet/standard/commandline/) library, the parsing rules are exactly the same as those for that package.
 The Microsoft documentation provides detailed explanations of the [command-line syntax](https://learn.microsoft.com/en-us/dotnet/standard/commandline/syntax) recognized by `System.CommandLine`.
 I will include more links to this documentation throughout the text below.

 ## Main method
-Normally, the `Main` method is the entry point of a C# application.
+Typically, the `Main` method serves as the entry point of a C# application.
 However, to simplify startup code and usage, this library overrides the program's entry point and uses command handler methods as the entry points instead.
+This means you don't need to write any startup boilerplate code for your CLI application and can dive straight into implementing the application logic, i.e. commands.

-This means that if you include your own `Main` function in the program, it will **not** be invoked.
+It’s important to note that since the library overrides the entry point, if you include your own `Main` function in the program, it will **not** be invoked.
 If you need some initialization code to run before command, it can be placed in [Startup](#startup) method.

 If you really need to use your own `Main`, you can still do so:
 1. Add `<AutoGenerateEntryPoint>false</AutoGenerateEntryPoint>` property into your program .csproj file